Henrich Ravas

-Henrich Ravas (born 16 August 1997) is a Slovak professional footballer who plays as a goalkeeper for Ekstraklasa club Cracovia.
+Henrich Ravas (born 16 August 1997) is a Slovak professional footballer who plays as a goalkeeper for I liga club Polonia Warsaw, on loan from Cracovia.

 Club career

 Tenures in England

 Ravas started his career with Myjava in 2014.
 In 2015, Ravas signed for National League North club Boston United following a successful trial after previously being with Peterborough United on non-contract terms.

 On 7 January 2016, Ravas signed for Championship side Derby County joining the club's under-23 side.

 At the start of the 2017–18 season, Ravas moved on loan to National League North club Gainsborough Trinity.
 Ravas made 37 league appearances for the club and while Gainsborough were relegated, Ravas won the club's Young Player of the Year Award.

 Ravas moved to Hartlepool United in October 2020 on a season long loan.
 At the end of the same month, Ravas made his debut for the club in a 6–0 win against Ilkeston Town in the FA Cup fourth qualifying round.
 Following an injury to Ben Killip in April 2021, Ravas became the club's number one goalkeeper.
 However, he later lost his place in the team to Brad James.
 Ravas made 13 appearances for Pools in all competitions as the club won promotion to League Two, however Ravas failed to make the match day squad for the National League play-off final.

 Ravas was released by Derby at the end of the 2020–21 season.